garth-c/python_forecasting/README.md

 ---------------------------------------------------------------------------------

 ## The process roadmap for this demo is below
-- set up the computing environement in Pycharm
+- set up the computing environment in a Python IDE
 - read in the source data file
 - prepare the source data for processing
 - set up the time series generators